-Personally owning life insurance or naming you or your estate as beneficiary could cause the inclusion of the life insurance in your estate assets for federal and/or state estate tax calculation purposes.
-If your taxable estate value (including the life insurance) exceeds the estate tax exemption amount1, federal and/or state estate taxes may be imposed on the property that you own at your death.
-This tax is due in cash and must be paid by your estate within nine months of your death.
+Personally owning a life insurance policy could cause the life insurance proceeds to be included in your estate for estate tax calculation purposes.
+If your estate value (including the life insurance) exceeds the estate tax exemption amount1, estate taxes may be imposed on the property at your death.
+The estate tax must be paid by your estate within nine months after your death.

-On the other hand, if your estate's taxable value (including the life insurance) is under the estate tax exemption amount1, the ownership or beneficiary designation may have no tax impact on your estate.
-Our Estate Tax Calculator can help you estimate if your estate might be subject to estate taxes.
+On the other hand, if your estate's taxable value (including the life insurance) is under the estate tax exemption amount1, then you may consider personally owning the life insurance policy.
+Estate Tax Calculator can help you estimate if your estate might be subject to estate taxes.

-You should remember that any gift of life insurance to a third party (except to your spouse) may carry with it gift tax consequences2.
-Additionally, if you fail to survive your gift by three years, the policy may be brought back into your estate.
-Because of these potential pitfalls, you should always seek tax and legal advice prior to any transfer.
+You should remember that any gift of life insurance to a third party (except to your spouse) may carry with it gift tax consequences3.
+Furthermore, if you make a gift of a life insurance policy it could be brought back into your estate if you do not survive your gift by three years.
+As the facts and circumstances of each individual varies, it it is important to consult with tax and legal counsel prior to any transfer.